Topics

 Focus on Usability and Navigation

-Design your website with user-friendliness in mind.
-Make sure it’s easy to navigate, with a straightforward menu and intuitive user interface.
+The website you design must be user-friendly.
+It should be easy to navigate, should have a straightforward menu and intuitive user interface.
 Provide easily accessible contact information and clear calls to action.

 Test and Optimize